The best editors for the web

-As a web developer myself, I have been through a bunch of editors trying to find the right one and for the last few years at least the editor of choice to me has been set.
+As a web developer myself, I have been through a bunch of editors trying to find the right one and for the last few years, at least the editor of choice to me has been set.

-Back in 2016, a friend at the time suggest that I use a different editor.
+Back in 2016, a friend at the time suggested that I use a different editor.
 I found that, at least for web development, Atom has been the editor of choice.
 I say this for many reasons.

 The first is cross-platform.
-Whilst I was originally a Visual Studio user, when I moved to Mac OS and Linux machines as my main computers, Visual Studio wasn't cross-platform.
+Whilst I was originally a Visual Studio user when I moved to Mac OS and Linux machines as my main computers, Visual Studio wasn't cross-platform.
 This meant I needed to do something different when I switched computers to allow me to edit on both machines.

 I stand by Atom being my favourite, but it's a difficult call.
-Visual Studio Code is a definite close second for me, and over the years since I first used both it and Atom it's got a heck of a lot better.
+Visual Studio Code is a definite close second for me, and over the years since I first used both it and Atom, it's got a heck of a lot better.

-According to jscharting.com's blog, 95% of web developers asked in a survey actually use either Visual Studio Code, Atom, Sublime, WebStorm or VIM as their editor, meaning a huge number of people will be using either of those editors.
+According to jscharting.com's blog, 95% of web developers asked in a survey actually use either Visual Studio Code, Atom, Sublime, WebStorm, or VIM as their editor, meaning a huge number of people will be using either of those editors.